xzgao/2D2DFECCA/single image classification/Yale/ReadMe.txt

-% Your should modify parameters in "Start.m"
+% You should modify parameters in "Start.m"
 %   param.TrainNum: your training number
 %   param.nSamples: the sample number of each class
 %   param.nClass:   the class number